AI mentions in earnings calls

 - 15%

-04Standing analysis · Revised quarterly
+04Standing analysis · A worked reading

-Heated 78/100
+Heated 79/100

 Conviction is running ahead of evidence.
 Expect louder claims, thinner proof, and a widening gap between pilots and production.